Tempera Vs Acrylic Paint – What Is the Difference

 2. Selective Brushes

-Round shape and long-sized brushes are ideal for acrylic paint, and the name of brushes which you should have such as fan brush, filbert brush, and liner brush.
+Round shape and long-sized brushes are ideal for acrylic paint, and the names of brushes that you should have such as fan brush, filbert brush, and liner brush.

 3. Paint Plate